corbanvilla/3-3LEDCube/README.md

 - Tweezers / Pliers (Optional but recommended)

 ##Step 1 - Molding
-The first step is to make a mold with any old cardboard you have laying around.
+The first step is to make a mold with any cardboard scraps you have laying around.
 This will help you layout your LEDs and keep them aligned as they should be.
 Just get a pencil, and poke 9 holes in your cardboard as big as the top of your LED.
-They should be a bit less than the length of the smallest leg (of your led) apart in a 3x3 array.
+They should be a bit less than the length of the smallest leg (of your led) apart, in a 3x3 array.
 Like so:

 [![Mold-Empty](/images/Crop-Small/Mold-Empty.png "")] ('/images/Crop-Large/Mold-Empty.png')